“Nobody Died At Sandy Hook”

 “As of today [October 3], all of our elementary schools have a buzzer system to gain entry into the building,” Dr Pitkoff added.

-The security system itself worked as intended, which is why Adam Lanza was forced to shoot out one of the front windows to gain entry.
-The system never included video recording capability, which is why there’s no surveillance footage.
-Newtown clearly never saw a need for it in their elementary schools.
-But just as past school shootings prompted Newtown to install a front entry security system at Sandy Hook after fifty-six years without one, I’m sure that the tragedy at Sandy Hook has prompted a number of schools to install video monitoring and recording systems.
+The security system at Sandy Hook functioned exactly as designed, forcing Adam Lanza to shoot out a front window to gain entry.
+Contrary to conspiracy theories, the system didn’t include video recording capability—Newtown evidently didn’t see this as necessary for their elementary schools.
+Just as previous school shootings prompted Newtown to add a front entry security system to Sandy Hook after 56 years without one, this tragedy likely influenced many schools to install comprehensive video monitoring and recording systems.

 “The best the authorities could come up with was a heavily redacted ‘final report’ (December 2013) that includes numerous photos of the inside of the school, with a few dings identified as bullet holes, several bullets and casings on the floor” pg.
 60

-From my chapter one debunk, here are the pages from Walkley’s scene photos (available as part of the final report) that show the following:
+From my Chapter One fact check, here are the pages from Walkley’s scene photos (available as part of the final report) that show the following:

 Bullets and bullet casings: 103-110, 113-117, 119-125, 433-443, 447, 465-466, 469-471, 473, 481-482, 484-485, 488-489, 495, 499, 502-504, 644, 680, 713, 721, 735-737, 739-743